wazuh/wazuh-documentation/source/user-manual/manager/good-practices.rst

     # service wazuh-manager status

-If the service is running but we suspect there might be some issue, it is recommendable to make sure all the Wazuh daemons are running:
+If the service is running but you suspect there might be some issue, it is recommendable to make sure all the Wazuh daemons are running:

   .. code-block:: console